-Blood transfusion
+Blood transfusion: information for families

+A blood transfusion is the process of giving blood donated by one person to another person who needs it.
 This information sheet from Great Ormond Street Hospital (GOSH) explains about blood transfusions, what they involve and why they might be needed.
+An Easy Read information sheet for your child is also included.